 the first Bishop of Pienza,

-whose coat of arms can be seen on the fašade, possibly to a design by
+whose coat of arms can be seen on the fašade, but who didn't live to see

 Ironically the pavement of 1685 in the centre of the nave bears the arms

 of the Medici, Siena's and Tuscany's eventual rulers.
-Halfway down right
+Halfway down the right

 wall is the Messa di San Cerbone of 1630 by Rutilo Manetti.

 The high altarpiece, echoed in the curves of

 the church's vaulting, was the Madonna della Neve of